ThomBogers/blocks/README.md

 # Block game
 Attempt a game made with the godot engine.
-It should initially be a minicraft clone, and maybe add cool stuff after?
+It should initially be a minecraft clone, and maybe add cool stuff after?

 ## Versions
 ### dc0a51451bb734620bf8648742c002acd7487879